BoCao2019/Nick-seq/README.md

 The datasets as listed in the table above were used as input for R script: **TdT_positive_strand.R TdT_negative_strand.R** to get the TdT result of PT.
 Then combine the NT and TdT results getting from previous R script were merged using **TdT_positive+NT_negative.R**, **TdT_negative+NT_positive.R**.
 The output files (CSV files; Excel format) contain the read coverage ratio information for the putative nick sites.
-The output data were further analized in excel and used for preparing final tables and figures: **Figure 3, Supplementary Table 4**.
+The output data were further analyzed in excel and used for preparing final tables and figures: **Figure 3, Supplementary Table 4**.

 **For AP site mapping:**